hsuanhao/Machine_Learning/README.md

 # 1. Machine Learning #

 I selected some reports for data analysis I have done by using different statistical models and algorithms in **machine learning** or **deep learning**.
-I wrote my own codes in MATLAB/Octave and Python to finish these jobs.
+I wrote my own codes from scratch in MATLAB/Octave and Python to finish these jobs.

 I also used useful libraries in Python, such as **NumPy** (for vectorization calculation), **Pandas** (for data manipulation and analysis), **SciPy** (for scientific computing), **Matplotlib** (for plotting), and **sckit-learn** (for machine learning).